 But the good news is that proper estate planning can help ensure that your business is preserved for future generations and that you and your spouse live comfortably after you retire.
-A number of tools are available to help you ensure your firm’s future, reduce the size of your estate, and, thus, lessen your tax liability.
+A number of tools are available to help you protect your firm’s future, reduce the size of your estate, and, thus, lessen your tax obligations.

 The interest that you have in your business will be included in your estate for tax purposes.
 Section 303 of the Internal Revenue Code allows a business owner’s estate to sell shares back to the corporation without adverse tax consequences.
 When an owner dies, if the value of the business owned by the decedent exceeds a defined percentage of his or her own estate, the company can redeem, or buy back, stock from the owner’s estate to the extent that it will cover transfer tax liabilities and administration expenses.
 Using the redemption avoids adverse income tax consequences and provides liquidity to the estate.

 Asset valuation also is important when it comes to stock in a family business.
-It is easy to determine the value of shares in a publicly traded company: you simply check the market tables in the newspaper or on the Internet.
-The situation is different, though, with closely held companies whose stock is not readily marketable.
+It is easy to determine the value of shares in a publicly traded company, but the situation is different with closely held companies whose stock is not readily marketable.
 The good news, however, is that owners of family businesses are frequently able to take a discount on shares when they transfer ownership of the company to their children in order to reflect the lack of marketability and lack of control, per IRS Revenue Ruling 93-12 and Revenue Ruling 59-60.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or services.
 It is not designed or intended to provide financial, tax, legal, or accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.Contact an Expert